feedhenry/feedhenry.github.io/hero-ups.md

 You should see confirmation that the routes have been created:

 ![terminal-route-1][terminal-route-1]
 ![terminal-route-2][terminal-route-2]

 The OpenShift console will confirm that this also:

+![pod-unifiedpush-wildfly-routes-2][pod-unifiedpush-wildfly-routes-2]
 ![pod-unifiedpush-wildfly-routes-1][pod-unifiedpush-wildfly-routes-1]
-![pod-unifiedpush-wildfly-routes-2][pod-unifiedpush-wildfly-routes-2]

-** if you require any other routes to be exposed to UPS for your apps, you can simply add them in the above mannner.
+** if you require any other routes to be exposed to UPS for your apps, you can simply add them in the above manner.

 ## Configuring UPS ##

 UPS can now be configured via the browser and the route you have created:

 ![browser-ups][browser-ups]

 This tutorial does not cover how to configure UPS to send push notifications to your mobile app.
 For guidance on how to do so, the AeroGear HelloPush tutorial may be found [here](https://github.com/aerogear/aerogear-android-cookbook/tree/master/HelloPush) which covers cover how to configure push notifications to an app with UPS.